-the extinct passenger pigeon once the most populous bird on Earth so neer us, under our feet, shews quite a new thing to us, and in every little particle of its matter, we now behold almost as great a variety of creatures as we were able before to reckon up on the whole Universe it self.
-Robert Hooke on putting a speck of stone dust under his microscope and discovering the form of a seashell: Micrographia, 1665
+Some 'difficult' students suddenly became engaged in the stonework and stayed at lunch and after school.
+The presence of MEMO has been brilliant.
+99 so neer us, under our feet, shews quite a new thing to us, and in every little particle of its matter, we now behold almost as great a variety of creatures as we were able before to reckon up on the whole Universe it self.